cwhidden/rspr/README.txt

 Usage: rspr [OPTIONS]
 Calculate approximate and exact Subtree Prune and Regraft (rSPR) distances and the associated maximum agreement forests (MAFs) between pairs of rooted binary trees from STDIN in newick format.
-By default, computes a 3-approximation of the rSPR distance.
 Supports arbitrary labels.
+The second tree may be multifurcating.

+Can also compare the first input tree to each other tree with -total or compute a pairwise distance matrix with -pairwise.

-Copyright 2009-2010 Chris Whidden whidden@cs.dal.ca
+Copyright 2009-2014 Chris Whidden whidden@cs.dal.ca
 http://kiwi.cs.dal.ca/Software/RSPR
-March 22, 2010
+April 29, 2014
-Version 1.01
+Version 1.3.0

 This file is part of rspr.